-INTRODUCTION: This study aimed to evaluate the anxiety status of children with low vision due to refractive reasons by applying a questionnaire.
+INTRODUCTION: This study aimed to evaluate the anxiety status of children with low vision due to refractive errors using a questionnaire survey.

-METHODS: Between July and November 2019, we applied The Screen for Child Anxiety Related Emotional Disorders (SCARED) questionnaire to the children who applied to our ophthalmology clinic and who had refraction defect (≥3D) with amblyopia.
+METHODS: Between July and November 2019, the Screen for Child Anxiety Related Emotional Disorders (SCARED) questionnaire was administered to children with refractive errors (≥3D) and amblyopia who presented to the ophthalmology clinic.
 Children with low vision were evaluated based on their answers to the SCARED questionnaire.

-DISCUSSION AND CONCLUSION: Anxiety may develop in children with low vision and this anxiety is more closely associated with males than females (p=0.002).
-In addition to this problem, psychological disorders can be seen in children with low vision.
-In order to evaluate this connection better, we think that large case series studies including visual impairment due to different reasons are needed.
+DISCUSSION AND CONCLUSION: Anxiety may develop in children with low vision, and this anxiety more commonly occur in boys than in girls (p=0.002).
+In addition, psychological disorders can be seen in children with low vision.
+To better evaluate this connection, large case series studies including visual impairment due to different reasons are needed.